jonawals/jonawals.github.io/_posts/2023-01-19-vectors-matrices-matrix-order.markdown

 ## Arrays as matrices

+The matrix below is a $3×4$ matrix of $12$ elements.
+We can read a given element in the matrix by specifying which row and column it is located at.
+For example, element $g$ is located in the 2<sup>nd</sup> row and 3<sup>rd</sup> column.
+Accessing the elements of a mathematical matrix by specifying the row and column in which the element resides is an unambiguous operation.

 $$
 \begin{bmatrix} a & b & c & d \\ e & f & g & h \\ i & j & k & l \end{bmatrix}
 $$

-The above is a $3×4$ matrix of $12$ elements.
-We can read a given element in the matrix by specifying which row and column it is located at.
-For example, element $g$ is located in the 2<sup>nd</sup> row and 3<sup>rd</sup> column.
-Accessing the elements of a mathematical matrix by specifying the row and column in which the element resides is an unambiguous operation.

 We can interpret two dimensional arrays (or flat one dimensional arrays of size $m \cdot n$, the distinction isn’t important) as tabular data consisting of a number of rows and columns.
 This lends itself well to the implementation of matrices in C++ as we can then use our major and minor indices to access the specific elements of our matrix.
 However, without any context, accessing the elements in the array representation of a matrix using the major and minor indices is ambiguous.
 Consider the matrix above as represented by a two dimensional array.
 What will the output of the code snippet below be?